Professional and Friendly

 Built-in seating

-Shade structures or pergolas
+Shade structures and pergolas

 Integrated lighting